Having seen it mentioned in another thread thought it would be an ideal opportunity to put this one to bed...

 Never heard that one before, :hmmm: :hmmm: :smiley-laughing: :smiley-laughing: :smiley-laughing:

-Quote from: Snowwolflair on Yesterday at 11:41:43 PMSo you cut the scone and put jam on one half and cream on the other and squelch them together. :D
+Quote from: Snowwolflair on August 20, 2025, 11:41:43 PMSo you cut the scone and put jam on one half and cream on the other and squelch them together. :D

 nope--left 2 halves separate so each half had jam then cream on top.
 Easier to eat that way unless you like a sticky mess on your face.